phcollignon/ESP8266-P1Smartmeter2GoogleSheet/README.md

-# Smartmeter (P1 Port) to Google Sheets Data Uploader
+# Smart Meter (P1 Port) to Google Sheets Data Uploader

 ## Project Overview
-This project provides a solution for uploading data from a Smartmeter's P1 port directly to a Google Sheet.
+This project provides a solution for uploading data from a smart meter's P1 port directly to a Google Sheet.
 It's designed to work with the ESP8266 microcontroller powered from the P1 port itself.
 ![Alt text](doc/image0.png)
 Specifically, the ESP-01 module has been used, but the setup can be easily adapted for a Wemos D1 without the need for a voltage divider